 When it comes to effective treatments for generalized anxiety disorder, there are several options.

-CBT is a type of therapy which helps you to identify, understand, challenge and change irrational thoughts and behaviors.
+Cognitive Behavioral Therapy (CBT): a type of therapy that helps you to identify, understand, challenge and change irrational thoughts and behaviors.

 CBT has been very helpful for me through the years.
 You can find a trained therapist but I also recommend “The Feeling Good Handbook,” by David D. Burns.